 If you’ve been growing cucumbers in the same area for more than two years and have noticed that the quality of the fruit has decreased, it’s likely due to low soil quality.
 Here are some ways you can improve your soil:

-- Rotate crops – Planting the same crops in the same location year after year will deplete the soil of the nutrients that the crop needs the most.
-Rotating crops helps preserve soil quality.
+• Rotate cucumber crops – Planting the same crops in the same location year after year will deplete the soil of the nutrients that the crop needs the most.
+Rotating cucumber crops helps preserve soil quality.

-- Add fertilizer – Fertilizer, like 10-10-10, adds nutrients to the soil.
-Try this organic vegetable fertilizer here.
+• Add fertilizer – Fertilizer, like 10-10-10, adds nutrients to the soil.
+I use this organic vegetable fertilizer.

 3. Inconsistent Watering of Cucumber Plants

 Cucumber plants have shallow root systems and are sensitive to inconsistent watering.
+Without regular water, cucumbers will turn yellow.
 They thrive when the soil remains slightly damp.

 Water cucumber plants twice a week with 1-2 inches (25-50mm) of water, or any time the top inch of soil feels dry to the touch.

-If you are unsure about the soil moisture you can monitor it with a watering gauge here.
+If you are unsure about the soil moisture you can monitor it with a watering gauge.

-A lack of cucumber flower pollination can cause yellow cucumbers.
+A lack of cucumber flower pollination will result in yellow cucumbers.
 When cucumbers are not adequately pollinated, the pollen from the male and female flowers does not mix and the cucumbers will not develop.
 This results in the small immature cucumber behind the female flower turning yellow before shriveling and rotting on the plant.

 Inadequate pollination can be caused by a lack of pollinators such as bees or other insects, or by environmental factors such as wind, rain, or cold temperatures.